-When you reach a certain stage of cloud adoption, you set up Cloud Centres of Excellence (CCoE).
+When you reach a certain stage of cloud adoption, you set up your Cloud Centre of Excellence (CCoE).
 There are noble intentions – to maintain best-practice guardrails that make it easier for the organisation to drive innovation and run more and more production workloads in the cloud .

-But too often, CCoEs fail to deliver the intended return on investment (ROI).
+But too often, a CCoE fails to deliver the intended return on investment (ROI).
 This leads to frustration all around.
 CCoE managers are banging their heads against the desk, feeling stymied despite their best efforts.
 And business units get cloud scepticism because they’re not getting the anticipated value and they’re dealing with new toil without gaining the much-vaunted benefits.

 Let’s look at 3 reasons why you find yourself in a situation where you need to improve the CCoE’s ROI and ability to drive value in the business.